SkyLilie/ASPICE_TOOL/README.md

 The script reads the official ASPICE standard, user's project documents, and generates a structured report that identifies compliance levels, highlights gaps, and provides actionable suggestions for improvement.

+## Structure of repo
+Aspice_auditor_v0.1.py is the python script EXAMPLE_FILES includes the requirements used to generate report ASPICE_Report_SYS>@_Level3.md is the generated report ASPICE_STANDARDS_SYS.pdf are the ASPICE standards for sys domain

 ## WORKING:-